 The transmit ON/OFF time mask defines the transient period(s) allowed

 - between transmit OFF power and transmit ON power symbols (transmit ON/OFF)

+- between continuous ON-power transmissions when power change or RB hopping is applied.

+In case of RB hopping, transition period is shared symmetrically.

-Unless otherwise stated the minimum requirements in clause 6 apply also in transient periods.
+Unless otherwise stated the minimum requirements in clause 6.5 apply also in transient periods.